adorsys/datasafe/SECURITY.WHITEPAPER.md

 ## General information
 Datasafe is a flexible encryption library.
 It uses different encryption algorithms.
 Some of them can be configured by client application.
-It uses encryption algorithms provided by Bouncy Castle library by default.
+Under the hood Datasafe uses BouncyCastle library to perform encryption.
-CMS (crypto message syntax) standard [RFC5652](https://tools.ietf.org/html/rfc5652.html) employed for storing private files encrypted with symmetric keys as well as for sharing files with other users using asymmetric key pairs.
+CMS (Cryptographic Message Syntax) standard [RFC5652](https://tools.ietf.org/html/rfc5652.html) employed for storing private files encrypted with symmetric keys as well as for sharing files with other users using asymmetric key pairs.

 ## Default storage configuration
-Datasafe library can operate with different type of storages: filesystem, datasabe, s3 compatible(amazon aws, ceph, minio).
+Datasafe library can operate with different type of storages: filesystem, database, s3 compatible(amazon aws, ceph, minio).
 Other storage types can be added by implementing storage api interface.
 Each library user can use more then one storage.
 All user storages form users dfs (distributed file system) By default on system start have to be configured one system dfs where users profiles will be stored.